pjlsergeant/perl6status/README.md

 Other than that, the "not done" parts are things `/usr/bin/perl5` can't do right now: advanced macros, threads and concurrency, specialist data-types for people working with large numeric data sets, and a few other bits and pieces.
+Additionally, performance and stability have the characteristics of an alpha.

 You can download Rakudo Star here: http://rakudo.org/how-to-get-rakudo/